Numerical Analysis: Numerical Linear Algebra

 Requirements and selection

-General and 60 higher education credits in science including knowledge equivalent to the courses MATA21 Analysis in One Variable, 15 credits, NUMA01 Computational Programming with Python, 7.5 credits, MATA21 Linear Algebra 1 7.5 credits, and MATB22 Linear Algebra 2, 7.5 credits are required.
+General eligibility and 60 ECTS credits in science, including knowledge equivalent to the courses MATA21 Analysis in One Variable, 15 credits, NUMA01 Computational Programming with Python, 7.5 credits, MATA22 Linear Algebra 1 7.5 credits, and MATB22 Linear Algebra 2, 7.5 credits.
 English 6/English course B.

 English language requirements